Updated on 2026-04-14

 Preparations for Crossfading YouTube Music

-Before you can crossfade songs from YouTube Music, you must convert them to local files so that you can play them on media players or streaming services that offer the Crossfade function.
-To complete the conversion, you’ll need specialized software and StreamFox for Music is highly recommended.
+Before you can crossfade songs from your favorite platforms, you must save them as local files so that you can play them on media players or streaming services that offer the Crossfade function.
+To do this securely and easily, you can use specialized software like Eassiy Screen Recorder Ultimate.

 Key Features